acorrenson/Algos/OCaml_implem/README.md

-# OCaml implementation of usefull algorithms
+# OCaml implementation of useful algorithms